 All you have to do is register your space (e.g. a loft, garage or spare room) on a website like Storemates, indicating the location, size and rental price of the space (usually on a monthly basis).
 People who are searching for a space in your area will then be able to send you messages of interest and you’ll get to decide who you want to rent it to.

 Who’d have thought you could make money just by letting someone else leave their things in your empty garage?
+You can find other ways to make your property work for you in our article Five ways your home could make you money.

-3. How to make extra money by trading in old electronics
+4. Make extra money by trading in old electronics

 Many of us hold onto old laptops and mobile phones either out of nostalgia, or out of fear that we might need them again if our new upgraded version happens to break.
 But holding onto every old electronic device ever, is a sure way to accumulate more clutter than you know what to do with.